jpragey/commonmark-gradle-plugin/README.md

 ## <a name="customizing"></a>Customizing output files

-The CommonMark plugin let you customize the HTML files (eg to add CSS, page header/footer, etc) with the `htmlConfig` property.
-It must be an object that implements the `org.jpragey.cmarkplugin.HtmlConfig` interface; its only method must convert a bunch of plugin-provided values (among which the markdown HTML) to an HTML string, that will be dumped to the output HTML file.
+The CommonMark plugin let you customize the HTML files (eg to add CSS, page header/footer, etc) with the `htmlBuilder` property.
+It must be a closure taking a `org.jpragey.gradle.commonmark.HtmlEnvironment` parameter and returning the output HTML as a String.
+An `HtmlEnvironment` provides a few properties relevant for creating an output HTML file, eg the markdown HTML itself.

 So you are free to use whatever method you like to render the output file.
-Here is an example based on groovy standard [SimpleTemplateEngine](http://docs.groovy-lang.org/latest/html/api/groovy/text/SimpleTemplateEngine.html), that reads a template file `doc/templates/template.html` and replaces `$htmlContent` by the html from the markdown file, and `$pathToRoot` by an '../' sequence up to the root directory (see below).
+Here is an example based on groovy standard [SimpleTemplateEngine](http://docs.groovy-lang.org/latest/html/api/groovy/text/SimpleTemplateEngine.html), that reads a template file `doc/templates/template.html`and replaces `$htmlContent` by the html from the markdown file, and `$pathToRoot` by an '../' sequence up to the root directory (see below).

 ``` groovy
 import org.jpragey.cmarkplugin.HtmlEnvironment;